-Summing up, I would emphasize this quotation and argue: especially during a fundamental global crisis, capacity building on an individual leader’s and organizational level is more “key” to tackle such extraordinary challenges than discussing preparedness on a procedural level.
-Thereby building on the observation of Berthod et. al. (2016) – Class 4 – that procedures are less viable in a crisis representing an “extraordinary incident” (i.e. little predictability) rather than an “routine incident”, as well as on the literature of lecture 2 where it is argued that organizational bricolage and the building of socio-cognitive resources foster an organizations resilience to unexpected incidents (Bechky et. al., 2011).
-Similarly Gundel (2005) states, that in complex crises (i.e. with a mixed character such as global warming or COVID-19 pandemic) formal classifications of incidents (which are a prerequisite for standard procedures) are subject to change, due to their low predictability.
+Summing up, I would emphasize, in line with the above quotation: especially during a fundamental global crisis, capacity building on an individual leader’s and organizational level is more “key” to tackle such extraordinary challenges than discussing preparedness on a procedural level.
+This argument also builds on the observation of Berthod et. al. (2016) – Class 4 – that procedures are less viable in a crisis representing an “extraordinary incident” (i.e. little predictability) than a “routine incident”, as well as on the literature of lecture 2 where it is argued that organizational bricolage and the building of socio-cognitive resources foster an organizations resilience to unexpected incidents (Bechky et. al., 2011).
+Similarly, Gundel (2005) states that in complex crises (i.e. with a mixed character such as global warming or COVID-19 pandemic), formal classifications of incidents (which are a prerequisite for standard procedures) are subject to change due to their low predictability.

 Such, as a notorious optimist, I support Tourish’s idea that a new notion of leadership might arise out of the present crisis – particularly one that will blur the lines between social and economic imperatives in leadership theory and practice.

 Tourish, D. 2020.
 Introduction to the special issue: Why the coronavirus crisis is also a crisis of leadership.
 Leadership, 16(3): 261–272.

 Bechky, B. A., & Okhuysen, G. A. (2011).
 Expecting the unexpected?
 How swat officers and film crews handle surprises.
 Academy of Management Journal, 54(2), 239–261.